dev0Guy/amgu/README.md

 <!-- ABOUT THE PROJECT -->
 ## About Amgu

 The majority of paper in the subject of DRL & traffic mannagment don't share thier code or the data they used for train.
 There is an need to organize & create uniforms between paper &code a like.
 Amgu try to execly do that, creating abstract classes that can be hierarchical from and be easy to use and prevent cooled start.
-Traffic Managment System (including agent) has been created using thoes classes.Amgu-Traffic enable developer to use easy API with custom & premade model and envierments.
+Traffic Managment System (including agent) has been created using thoes classes.Amgu-Traffic enable developer to use easy API with custom & premade model and envierments & Attacks on thoes.

 <p align="center">
   <img src="assets/cityflow.gif" height="150" />